Data Protection Statement

 Use of Vimeo

-We use a plugin of the service provider of Vimeo LLC, which is headquartered at 555 West 18th Street, New York, New York 10011, USA (“Vimeo”).
+On some of our web pages, we use a plugin from the provider Vimeo, LLC, headquartered at 555 West 18th Street, New York, New York 10011 (“Vimeo”), USA.

 Use of Google Fonts